thehapyone/BareBoneSim800/README.md

 please follow the example sketch in example folder.

 ##To download and Install.
-Go to [Releases](https://github.com/thehapyone/BareBoneSim800/releases) click the " Source Code (zip) " button, then rename the uncompressed folder to **BareBoneSim800**.
+Go to [Github Site](https://github.com/thehapyone/BareBoneSim800/) and click the Download button, then rename the uncompressed folder to **BareBoneSim800**.
   Check that the *BareBoneSim800* folder contains BareBoneSim800.cpp and BareBoneSim800.h

 Go to arduino IDE Sketch >> Import Library >> add library...
 Select the folder BareBoneSim800